tginsberg/java-timestream/README.md

 + `.fromNow()` - Assumes 'now'
 + `.from(T from)` - Type-specific starting point, provided by caller

-To set the point in time where the stream ends (optional!), you can call one of two methods:
+To set the optional point in time where the stream ends (inclusive) you can call one of two methods:

 + `.to(T to)` - Type-specific end point.
 Can be null to indicate forever
 + `.to(amount, units)` - Where `amount` is a positive integer (for forward through time) or a negative integer (for backward through time), and `unit` is a valid `ChronoUnit`

+To make the optional end of the stream exclusive, you can call one of two methods:

++ `.until(T to)` - Type-specific end point.
+Can be null to indicate forever
++ `.until(amount, units)` - Where `amount` is a positive integer (for forward through time) or a negative integer (for backward through time), and `unit` is a valid `ChronoUnit`

+Note that providing an end time (via `to` or `until`) is optional.
+In that case, the stream will have no end and should produce values until you stop it.

 ## Examples